NanomatchGmbH/diadem.calc.stokes_shift/README.md

 ````

 ## Locking the environment
-Inside the diadem\_image\_template folder: The env file is the file specifying, what you need.
-For operational stability, we will now lock down, how the package manager fulfilled this request and record it.
-Call the script `../scripts/create_lock.sh`.
-Docker will now build a temporary image, install the environment and output an env.lock file.
-Commit it to the repository.
+Docker requires an explicit record of exact package versions to guarantee a reproducible software environment.
+To create and commit this locked dependency file (`conda-lock.yml`), follow these steps:
+1. Navigate to the `diadem_image_template` folder.
+2. In `env.yml` file: specify all required dependencies.
+3. Run the script `../scripts/create_lock.sh`.
+This script will use Docker to build a temporary image,
+install the exact package versions determined by your specified dependencies, and generate an `conda-lock.yml` file
+containing these versions.
+4. Commit `conda-lock.yml` file.

 ### Push a git tag
 To allow for automatic versioning of the image, add a tag, like this: